 The future of home heating – what can you expect?

-This year has seen energy prices rise to unprecedented levels, partly because of the UK’s over-reliance on foreign gas supplies.
-We know that burning fossil fuels is contributing significantly to the country’s carbon emissions – could finding an alternative to gas be the answer to both of these problems?
+Energy prices are on the rise, partly because of the UK’s over-reliance on foreign gas supplies and the war in Ukraine.
+What’s more, burning fossil fuels contributes significantly to the country’s carbon emissions – could finding an alternative to gas be the answer to both of these problems?

 In this article, we look at what to expect from the future of home heating and what you can do to prepare now.